Historic Dundee

 FDCA House History page

-Local History has a collection of over 20,000 items relating to the City of Dundee.
-It is located in the Central Library in The Wellgate Shopping Centre, in the centre of Dundee.
+The Local History Centre has a collection of over 20,000 items relating to the City of Dundee.
+It is located in the Central Library in The Wellgate Shopping Centre.

 Local History